 CubeAPM: CubeAPM is a true full-stack observability solution, covering all four MELT pillars plus extras like RUM (Real User Monitoring), synthetic monitoring and error tracking.
 Teams using CubeAPM can trace a slow transaction (trace), see the logs associated with it, monitor relevant metrics (e.g., latency, error rate) and map events (like deployment or scaling changes) all in one place—with smart sampling to preserve high-fidelity data while keeping costs down.

 Sumo Logic: Sumo Logic covers logs, metrics and traces with documented support for tracing within its APM offering.
-From publicly available documentation, the emphasis appears slightly heavier on logs and metrics (and events in the context of logs/metrics) rather than providing a deeply integrated synthetic monitoring or full-RUM experience out of the box.
+From publicly available documentation, the emphasis appears slightly heavier on logs and metrics (and events in the context of logs/metrics).

 Setup and Deployment